-Because of this, peacock cichlids can live alongside other species.
+Though protective of their territory, they can live alongside other species.

 Here are some ideas for Peacock Cichlids tank mates.

-Other members of the tribe that Peacock Cichlids come from, (haplochromine), share a similar temperament.
-A good example would be Utaka Cichlids.
-They would also make an excellent companion for Peacock Cichlids.
+Other members of the tribe Peacocks come from, (haplochromine), share a similar temperament.
+Utaka Cichlids are an excellent choice.

-In the wild, where they live in Lake Malawi, Peacock Cichlids are described as insectivores, so their diet mainly consists of insects.
+Peacock Cichlids are insectivores.
 Unlike some of the other Lake Malawi Cichlids, whose diet consists mostly of vegetation.
-Peacock Cichlids are bigger and hunt in the open water, so this allows for a much more varied diet.
+These are bigger and hunt in the open water, and have a much more varied diet.

-They also have a specific method of feeding.
 They are a benthic species.
-This means they feed and live in the lower or deeper areas of water bodies, sifting through the substrate on the bottom for food.
+This means they feed and live in the lower or deeper areas of water bodies, sifting through the substrate for food.

-To prevent overfeeding, and for the sake of keeping them healthy.
-It is much better to feed Peacock Cichlids small amounts several, say, 2-3 times a day, rather than one big feed.
+Feed them small amounts 2-3 times a day, rather than one big feed.

-It is also essential to remove any uneaten food from the tank.
-By doing this, you prevent ammonia spikes and blockages in the filter.
-They could be a real pain if they were to happen!
+Remove any uneaten food from the tank.
+This prevents ammonia spikes and blockages in the filter.

-Many people recommend these types of fish foods: wafers, granules and sinking pellets.
-However, there is the importance of giving them a varied diet.
+Many people recommend these types of fish foods: wafers, granules and a sinking cichlid pellet.
+But make sure to give them a varied diet.
 Feeding them specific types of fresh and frozen foods is a good idea.

 Here are a few pointers.

-It is a good idea to feed them different types of vegetables, such as cucumber, broccoli, peas, and lettuce.
-Also, a good idea is Japanese seaweed or nori.
-Here are the methods of preparing them:
+Feed them different types of vegetables, such as cucumber, broccoli, peas, and lettuce.
+Also Japanese seaweed or nori.

-Cucumber: Cucumbers can be chopped into inch long chunks.
-Then, weigh them down with something heavy, so they sink to the bottom.
-This is an excellent idea for keeping your fish occupied, as they can slowly demolish the chunk.
+Cucumber: Chop into inch long chunks.
+Weigh them down with something heavy, so they sink to the bottom.
+It keeping them occupied, as they slowly demolish the chunk.

-Peas: This may be tedious, but de-shelling the peas is a good idea unless you are using baby peas.
+Peas: De-shell the peas unless you are using baby peas.
 If you want to make them softer, boil them.

-Washed, and finely chopping, any of the above foods is a good way to prepare them, as well as blending them and freezing them into small cubes.
+Washed, and finely chopping, any of the above foods is a good way to prepare them, or blending them and freezing them into small cubes.

-Garlic is also another great option, believe it or not.
-Make sure you chop it as finely as you can and mix it with something else.
+Garlic is also another great option.
+Chop finely and mix it with something else.
 Feeding them small amounts of garlic helps Peacock Cichlids with their health and immune system.

 Other Options To Consider

 Despite being insectivores, Peacock Cichlids will be content on a diet with meat in it.
-However, there are specific types of meat you could feed them.
 Good options include frozen and freeze-dried bloodworms, brine shrimp, and daphnia.

 Things To Avoid

-Other Types Of Meat: Don’t panic, it’s fine to feed your fish the meats recommended above.
-But, as with everything, always in moderation.
-Beef, chicken, lamb and other meats are a definite no-no. Peacock and other Lake Malawi Cichlids have digestive systems that aren’t suited to meat.
+Other Types Of Meat: Beef, chicken, lamb and other meats are a definite no. Peacock and other Lake Malawi Cichlids have digestive systems not suited to meat.